The Sandlot: Plot

-In the late spring of 1962, Scott "Scotty" Smalls moves to the San Fernando Valley outside of Los Angeles with his unnamed mother and new stepfather, Bill.
-When Scotty's mother encourages him to make friends, he tries joining a group of eight boys—Benjamin Franklin "Benny" Rodriguez, Hamilton "Ham" Porter, Alan "Yeah-Yeah" McClennan, Kenny DeNunez, Michael "Squints" Palladorous, Bertram Grover Weeks, and brothers Tommy and Timmy Timmons—who play baseball daily at the neighborhood sandlot.
-Scotty leaves in embarrassment when everyone except Benny, the group's leader, laughs at his attempt to throw a ball.
-Benny later invites him onto the team and helps him improve his skills and earn the other boys' respect.
+In 1962, Scott "Scotty" Smalls moves to the San Fernando Valley with his unnamed mother and new stepfather, Bill.
+When Smalls's mother encourages him to make friends, he tries joining a group of eight boys— the talented leader Benjamin Franklin "Benny" Rodriguez, the heavyset short-tempered Hamilton "Ham" Porter as catcher, the smart-alecked Alan "Yeah-Yeah" McClennan on 3rd base, the African-American easygoing Kenny "The Heater" DeNunez as pitcher, the nerdy wisecracking Michael "Squints" Palladorous as shortstop, the rebellous Bertram Grover Weeks on 2nd base, and brothers the repeater Tommy as right-center outfielder and the hapless Timmy Timmons on 1st base—who play baseball daily at the neighborhood sandlot.
+Smalls leaves in embarrassment when everyone except Benny, the group's leader, laughs at his attempt to catch and throw a baseball.
+Benny later invites Smalls onto the team as a left-center outfielder, and helps him improve his skills and earn the other boys' respect.

-After Kenny taunts Ham with his trademark pitch, "The Heater", Ham hits a home run into an adjacent backyard, angering the team.
-They stop Scotty from retrieving the ball and tell him of "the Beast", a large and fearsome English Mastiff living behind the fence of Mr. Mertle.
+The next day, Ham hits a home run into an adjacent backyard, angering the group.
+They stop Smalls from retrieving the ball and tell him about "the Beast", a large and fearsome English Mastiff—who is depicted as being an unnaturally large, monstrous dog—living behind the fence of Mr. Mertle.
 Over the years, many baseballs have previously gone over the fence, with the Beast claiming each of these.

-One hot day, the team goes swimming at the neighborhood pool instead of playing baseball.
-They end up getting kicked out after Squints fakes drowning so the lifeguard, Wendy Peffercorn, kisses him while giving mouth-to-mouth.
-The group later plays against a snooty rival Little League team and win.
-When celebrating their victory at a fair that night, each get sick after chewing tobacco and riding the Trabant.
+One hot day, instead of playing baseball, the team goes swimming at the neighborhood pool.
+They end up getting kicked out after Squints fakes drowning so that the lifeguard, Wendy Peffercorn, kisses him while giving mouth-to-mouth resuscitation.
+The group later plays against a snooty rival Little League team and wins in a landslide.
+While celebrating their victory at a fair that night, all the boys get sick after chewing tobacco and riding the Trabant.

 One day, Benny hits the cover off the team's only ball.
-With Bill away on business for a week, Scotty keeps the game going by borrowing his stepfather's prized baseball autographed by Babe Ruth.
-Unaware of its value, he hits his first home run, sending it into the Beast's yard.
-When the team learns of the autograph, they quickly forge Babe Ruth's signature on a new ball to be a temporary replacement while attempting to recover the autographed ball.
-The Beast thwarts every makeshift device they use for this goal.
+With Bill away on business for a week, Smalls keeps the game going by borrowing his stepfather's prized baseball autographed by Babe Ruth.
+Unaware of its value, Smalls hits his first home run, sending it into Mr. Mertle's yard.
+When the team learns of the autograph, they explain to Smalls the ball's true value and who Babe Ruth was.
+They quickly forge Babe Ruth's signature on a new ball to be a temporary replacement while attempting to recover the autographed ball.
+However, the Beast thwarts every makeshift device they use for this goal.